aroberge/avantpy/proposal/idea.md

 - _The mission of the Python Software Foundation is to promote, protect, and advance the Python programming language, and to support and **facilitate the growth of a diverse and international community** of Python programmers._ [Emphasis added.]
 - The success of block based programming environments, like [Scratch](https://scratch.mit.edu/), [Blockly](https://blockly-games.appspot.com/), and many others, demonstrates that it makes sense to introduce beginners to programming concepts in their native language.
 - Python is often described as *executable pseudocode*.
-This is close to the truth if your pseudocode is written for an English audience but likely much less so for languages other than English.
+This is close to the truth if your pseudocode is written for an English audience who knows basic programming concepts but likely much less so for beginners who are not familiar with English.
-- [Edublocks](https://edublocks.org/) describes itself as *Making the Transition from Scratch to Python easier.* Edublocks is a block-based environment and not a text-based one.
+- [Edublocks](https://edublocks.org/) describes itself as *Making the Transition from Scratch to Python easier.* Edublocks is a block-based environment and not a text-based one, and is not usabale in all programming contexts.
 - The creators of [Racket](https://racket-lang.org/) clearly believe that having various dialects of a given programming language can be useful in helping to learn programming, as they include various dialects as default language to be used in the learning journey.
 - Amongst the *best practices* identified by the creators of Blockly is the need for an [exit strategy](https://developers.google.com/blockly/guides/app-integration/best-practices#9_exit_strategy):